Shanahan drops bid to lead Pentagon, citing 'painful' past

 President Donald Trump announced Shanahan's departure in a tweet, and said that Army Secretary Mark Esper would be the new acting Pentagon chief.

-The acting defense secretary did not provide specifics about the family situation but media outlets including The Washington Post and USA Today published extensive reports Tuesday about circumstances surrounding his 2011 divorce shortly before Trump tweeted that Shanahan's nomination would not go forward.
+The acting defense secretary did not provide specifics about the family situation.
+But The Washington Post published an interview with Shanahan on Tuesday, shortly before Trump tweeted that his nomination would not go forward.
+In the interview, Shanahan spoke about the circumstances surrounding his 2011 divorce and said he didn't want to drag his children through the experience again.

+"Bad things can happen to good families ... and this is a tragedy, really," Shanahan told the Post.

 In his statement, Shanahan said he asked to be withdrawn from the nomination process and he resigned from his previous post as deputy defense secretary.
 He said he would work on an "appropriate transition" but it wasn't clear how quickly he will leave the job.